SMSpp-Project/smspp-project/README.md

 ### Build and install with makefiles

 Most modules, and in particular the "core" SMS++ classes, also come with carefully hand-crafted makefiles.
-Using them requires to dabble with some make editing, but it is independent on CMake.
+Using them requires dabbling with some make editing, but it is independent on CMake.

 The main step is to edit the makefiles into extlib/.
 There is one for each